apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 entirely possible that the `merge` function is significantly different than the `update`, though in our example they are very similar.

+One example of implementing a user defined aggregate function where the `update()` and `merge()` operations are different is computing an average.
+In `update()` we would create a state that is both a sum and a count. `state()` would return a list of these two values, and `merge()` would compute the final result.

 ## User Defined Window Functions

-Writing a user defined window function is slighlty more complex than an aggregate function due to the variety of ways that window functions are called.
+Writing a user defined window function is slightly more complex than an aggregate function due to the variety of ways that window functions are called.
 I recommend reviewing the [online documentation](https://datafusion.apache.org/python/user-guide/common-operations/udf-and-udfa.html) for a description of which functions need to be implemented.
 The details of how to implement